HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 `+del`: Deletes the last message in #pin-archive.

-* Note: +Archive and +Del can only be used by the roles or super-users specified in config.ini.
+* Note: +Archive and +Del can only be used by the super users or roles in the config.ini

 ## To-do
 I have lots of plans for the future regarding this bot!
 Here are some of the features I plan on implementing: